Your expert guide: awesome day trips from Valladolid

 Quick rundown on what to see in Valladolid

-Don’t miss the Calzada de los Frailes, the ex-convento de San Bernadino de Siena, the Casa de los Venados and even Cenote Zaci.
+Don’t miss the Calzada de los Frailes, the ex-convento de San Bernadino de Siena, the Casa de los Venados and Cenote Zaci.

 Day trips from Valladolid

 Once you’ve fully explored the beautiful city of Valladolid then it’s time to consider your day trips from Valladolid.
+Even if you only have 2 days in Valladolid, it’s possible to fit a day trip in there.

 Day trips from Valladolid: ancient Maya sites